 Scraping Mobafire for the best champion.

 E-sports have gained a lot of popularity in the last few years.
 League of Legends (LOL) is one of the highest online played multiplayer online battle arena (MOBA) games in the world.
 LOL has a community following where the best players (called summoners) compete in world championships across the globe.
 This has resulted in community based champion build sites where ranked summoners post ways to build a champion.
-Mobafire is one of the most popular and referred build site on the internet.
+Mobafire is one of the most popular and referred build site on the internet that collects all the data from players around the world.

 LOL includes a number of maps, but the most played one is Summoner's Rift.
 Summoner's Rift is a match between two teams, blue team and red team, that are set to destroy the opponent's building called the Nexus.